 So…Jump In!
 The Water’s Fine

 While a few will say a career in factoring as a freelance broker is not for everyone, that is probably not entirely true.
 Almost anyone can participate in this exciting industry on some level.
 True, some will do better than others as they start out simply based on the “soft skills” and experience they bring to the table at startup, but these skills can also easily be developed and acquired with some hard work and perseverance.
 And with the cost of entry into the industry exceptional low, why not take the chance and jump in.
 The water’s fine.
-Find out more at the factoring broker training site at Campus IACFB.
+Find out more at the factoring broker training site at IACFB Academy.